maxlware-fr/Auth-page-html/README.md

-# Auth-page-html
-HTML login page
+# Simple HTML login page
+## By Maxlware

+---

+Free for use.